BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/top.md

 ### Kul'tharok

-This fight is all about dispel management, make sure to prioritise dispelling squishy dps players or people without defensives available.
+This fight is all about dispel management, make sure to prioritize dispelling squishy dps players or people without defensives available.
 Generally if you have a windwalker monk in your group make sure to let him Diffuse Magic and if a tank gets the debuff never dispel him instead dispel the other player.
 Make sure you use Aura Mastery on one of the Grasping Hands + Debuff overlap.

 <a>
     <img src="/assets/img/dungeons/gorechop.png" class="dungeon_boss"/>